 During my first lunch in the college, I shared table with Sung Ho, Ake, and some Japanese students that I can’t remember their names.
 We were chatting in broken English, and exchanging stories about our backgrounds.
 From here I also notice that none of them were actually going for university in Australia after the course ended.
 Ake was an advertising company executive who needs to improve his English for his job, and Sung Ho was actually on a study break from his university in South Korea.
 The Japanese students were also the same, some even came to here purely to spend their summer holiday.

 Every Friday, we had more relaxed activities in our college.
 Normal classes had shorter duration.
 By 10.30, we would have moved to The Queens Pub, just next to our campus, to had some drinks in here.
 We can order variety of beverages, liquors, snacks, or even some gourmet meal (although I rarely saw anyone ordered beer during that time).
 My favorite was Iced Chocolate.
 It’s a drink made from cocoa drink, added with a bit of sugar, and ice, with ice cream and whipping cream topping.
 Very delicious!

 The Queen’s Pub which was conveniently located right next to our campus.

 While we were enjoying drinks, the occasion was also used to get to know our fellow classmates better, and also getting more personal with the teachers.

 And after lunch, there would be “elective classes” where students can choose variety of classes with different subjects.
-They classes are related about cultures and some light academic subjects.
-This type of class is not compulsory.
+They classes were related about cultures and some light academic subjects.
+This type of class was not compulsory.
 Although I can’t recall if I ever join them because every Friday after 12, I would head back home to attend Friday congregation, never to return back to the campus until Monday!